SAP/cloud-identity-developer-guide/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP/cloud-identity-authorizations-libraries)](https://api.reuse.software/info/github.com/SAP/cloud-identity-authorizations-libraries)

-# cloud-identity-authorizations-libraries
+# AMS Client Libraries documentation

 ## About this project

-AMS Libraries documentation
+This repository contains the documentation for the client libraries of the Authorization Management Service (**AMS**) which is part of [SAP Cloud Identity Services](https://help.sap.com/docs/cloud-identity-services?locale=en-US) (**SCI**).
+The libraries provide APIs for policy-based authorization checks in applications of different programming languages.

-## Requirements and Setup
+## Documentation

-*Insert a short description what is required to get your project running...*
+The documentation for the client libraries is available in the [docs](/docs) directory.
+It includes:

+- [**Getting Started**](/docs/GettingStarted.md): A guide to help you get started with the correct client libraries for your application setup.

 ## Support, Feedback, Contributing